voldigoanos/Voldigo-v1/README.md

 - **File Download:** Zokou can download audio and video files from links you send, making it easy to share them with your contacts. 🎶📹

-- **Sticker Export:** You can export stickers from Telegram and use them in your WhatsApp conversations by simply sending them to Zokou. 😄✨
+- **Sticker Export:** You can export stickers from Telegram and use them in your WhatsApp conversations by simply sending them to Voldigo. 🌚✨

-- **Group Management:** Zokou offers group management features like adding or removing members, configuring rules, and other settings. 👥📋
+- **Group Management:** Voldigo offers group management features like adding or removing members, configuring rules, and other settings. 👥📋

 - **Text to Image:** The best logos have been selected for your convenience. 🖼️🎨